Conserving water resources

 • Support local and regional water conservation efforts, such as those of the National Fish and Wildlife Foundation’s Pecos Watershed Conservation Initiative.

 In 2024, we acquired Pioneer Natural Resources Company.
-Using the newly combined operating capabilities and infrastructure, ExxonMobil expects to increase the amount of recycled produced water used in its Permian Basin hydraulic fracturing operations to more than 90% by 2030.5
+At that time, we shared our expectation to use our combined operating capabilities and infrastructure, ExxonMobil expects to increase the amount of recycled produced water used in its Permian Basin hydraulic fracturing operations to more than 90% by 2030.3

-The company has made significant progress in reducing freshwater dependence in the region, increasing our use of recycled produced water in our hydraulic fracturing operations from 64% in 2022 to 87% in 2024.
-Reclaimed and brackish sources made up an additional 11%.6 All told, recycled produced, brackish, and reclaimed sources comprised 98% of water we used in our hydraulic fracturing operations in the region.
+The company achieved this in 2025, increasing our use of recycled produced water in our hydraulic fracturing operations to 91% – up from 64% in 2022.
+Reclaimed and brackish sources made up an additional 4%.4 All told, recycled produced, brackish, and reclaimed sources comprised 95% of water we used in our hydraulic fracturing operations in the region.

 Universities, governments, and others in our industry help inform how we manage water risks today and study opportunities for the future.
 Through collaborations like these, our engineers and scientists assess new wastewater technologies, evaluate current infrastructure, and develop ways to improve our performance.